10 Great Examples of Website Navigation Design

 Primary / secondary

 The most common primary navigation consists of the main items, which is consistent throughout the site.
-Typically, a main menu is placed on the top of the page in the centre or aligned to the left or right of the page.
+Typically, in user-focused design examples, the main menu is placed on the top of the page in the center or aligned to the left or right of the page.
 Secondary navigation consists of additional items and is typically situated in the middle of a webpage without an expressed design.

 Let me introduce 10 great examples of website navigation design